Ukraine crisis: World leaders condemn Putin for ordering in troops | DW | 22.02.2022

 "We are on our land and we are not afraid of anything or anyone," he added.

-As the world reacted to Putin's announcement, top diplomats of EU members states are set to meet Tuesday in Brussels to discuss possible sanctions against Russia, while thee EU's foreign policy chief Josep Borrell saying sanctions would be imposed in the afternoon.
+As the world reacted to Putin's announcement, top diplomats of EU members states are set to meet Tuesday in Brussels to discuss possible sanctions against Russia, while the EU's foreign policy chief Josep Borrell said sanctions would be imposed in the afternoon.

 Germany's UN ambassador Antje Leendertse said in the meeting that Russia has revealed its true intentions, with its order to deploy troops to eastern Ukraine's separatist-held regions.